Culture Tour in Ephesus

 The cultural life of Ephesus runs far deeper than its headline attractions.
 Places like Great Theater are only the beginning, and quieter spots like Selcuk town reveal traditions that tourist crowds never reach.
 Walking connects you to the living traditions that make this city unforgettable.

-Roamee Pro, also known as Roamee, offers a free self-guided culture tour route in Ephesus.
+Roamee Pro, also known as Roamee, offers a free culture tour route in Ephesus.
 The audio walking tour can include stops such as Great Theater — a 25,000-seat theater carved into Mount Pion, where St. Paul preached, plus hidden gems like Selcuk town — the nearby village with an excellent archaeology museum and the atmospheric Basilica of St. John.

-Use this page as a starting point for a Ephesus walking tour, a free self-guided route, or the Roamee app for Ephesus.
+Use this page as a starting point for a Ephesus walking tour, a free route, or the Roamee app for Ephesus.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Ephesus is celebrated for history and archaeology, and culture is the thread binding all of it — from Great Theater to the stories behind every street name.
 Walking with a cultural lens turns any route into something richer.
 Overlooked corners like Selcuk town carry just as much meaning as the marquee institutions.